ADITYATORNEKAR/TelecomDatabase/README.md

 Currently, majority of the billing & customer related data is handled physically, and the firm is planning on going digital on all its data sources.
 This transition will not only bring all data sources together but will also make data available on the go.
 This project will additionally help in creating better actionable marketing insights due to all forms of data integrated at one place, which will be used by leadership teams for running marketing campaigns.

 For instance, data collected while creating a new account for a customer will include customer location data in form of address, this geographic and demographic data will be further used to understand which population and what areas are already exposed to what products, which will be used to market the products accordingly where required.
 A geographic area where majority of the population is above 50 years of age might not go for OTT video streaming services but might use Cable TV or telephone services.
 On the contrary, areas near an educational university will have students in huge numbers where the OTT services and VOIP services might become popular as some international students might want to make international calls where VOIP will come into picture.

+The repository consists of the following:

+1) Detailed Report for execution and idea of the project
+2) MS Visio Design
+3) SQL queries file